🔑 Key Takeaway: Registration is the Beginning, Not the End

 - Legal notices and changes may require official registration and publication.

-From a finance perspective, a private joint stock company usually needs disciplined recordkeeping from the beginning: shareholding records, capital payments, board resolutions, bank documentation, statutory records, accounting entries, and reporting packages for shareholders.
+A private joint stock company usually needs disciplined recordkeeping from the beginning: shareholding records, capital payments, board resolutions, bank documentation, statutory records, accounting entries, and reporting packages for shareholders.

-Limited liability company in Iran
+Limited Liability Company in Iran

 A limited liability company may be considered when investors want a simpler ownership and management structure.
 It can be practical for smaller operations, service businesses, or closely held ownership structures, but the transfer of interests and partner approvals should be reviewed carefully.